-Locate the unit away from overhangs which would allow water runoff or ice to fall directly onto the air conditioner.
+Locate the unit away from overhangs which would allow water runoff or ice to fall directly onto the heat pump.
 In low temperature climates, place the unit where it is not directly in prevailing winds.
-Avoid placing the air conditioner near sleeping quarters or windows.
+Avoid placing the heat pump near sleeping quarters or windows.
+As the unit goes through defrost cycles, a change in sound will occur.